By: Scott Converse

 - Help describe the standard operating procedures associated with enrollment for new employees

-- To help communicate and explain to her boss, Jason, about the enrollment process and why they need to invest money on technology automation or invest in additional people resources to handle the increased demands of this process
+- Help communicate and explain to her boss about the enrollment process and why they need to invest money on technology automation or invest in additional people resources to handle the increased demands of this process

 - She might be working with other groups, IT for example, on making changes to the process and use a process map to communicate what those changes should look like

-- To lead a cross-functional team on how to streamline and improve the enrollment process and use a process map to make sure everyone’s focused on the same goals for this improvement project
+- Lead a cross-functional team on how to streamline and improve the enrollment process and use a process map to make sure everyone’s focused on the same goals for this improvement project

 Let’s say for this case she has been assigned to lead a team on improving the enrollment process.
 There is some customer dissatisfaction about the complexity of the enrollment process, and there is a lot of worker frustration around the excessive re-work, hand-offs, and the time it takes to get an enrollment request completed.
 Before the group starts problem-solving, Helen wants to make sure that everyone has a shared understanding of the process, so she brings the team together to build a process map.